soph-g/CV/README.md

 I am highly experienced in identifying business and systems issues, then working with users and developers to build solutions to these problems.

-As a developer this experience enables me to identify potential problems before they arise.
+As a developer this experience enables me to spot and resolve issues before they impact the user experience.
 For example, during the development of Quizzbuzz I identified that if a user left a multiplayer game, any remaining players would be stuck on the current question.
-To resolve this I suggested that the back end listened for a socket disconnection and immediately broadcast a 'player left' message to the channel in this event.
-This allowed us to notify the remaining players that the game had ended.
+To resolve this I suggested a solution which notified the remaining players that the game had ended, giving them the option to restart play.

 #### Analysis

 My years as a Business Analyst have proved brilliant preparation for life as a developer.
 I am able to turn vague ideas into actionable user stories, and enjoy using these to guide my development process.

 I pick up new concepts with ease, and focus on asking the right questions to further my understanding of new ideas.
-These skills served me well when I worked in three different sectors within 18 months (Banking, Charity and NHS), and I was able to understand the specific business problems and requirements of each organisation, to quickly gain the trust of project stakeholders.
+These skills served me well when I worked in three different sectors within 18 months (Banking, Charity and NHS), and I was able to understand the specific business problems and requirements of each organisation to quickly gain the trust of project stakeholders.

 #### Additional Skills